grkiebel/rho-service/README.md

 The service is written in python and uses fastapi to provide the restful micoservice.
 It uses  a postgresql database to store its internal state.
 SqlModel is used to provide an ORM.
 The service container packages the api code, a postgresql database, and a pgadmin instance (as a convenience).

+## Database

+The database has a simple schema as show below:

 ![alt text](diagrams/schema.png)

+The "tools" table is a list of all tools that are currently active or available.
+The "tasks" table is a list of all the tasks that are